 Failing to properly clean the ice and snow from the top of your vehicle can pose a significant risk.
-When in motion, the heat from the vehicle can cause the ice and snow to loosen and then fly off in chunks with the momentum of speed and wind.
+When in motion, the heat from the vehicle can cause the ice and snow to loosen and then fly off the vehicle in chunks with the momentum of speed and wind.

-I can only hope that this article will remind those who fail to keep these dangers in mind to properly clean the ice and snow off of their vehicles before setting out on the road.
-Unfortunately, many people will not heed this advice.
-At Howie, Sacks & Henry LLP.
-We represent all manner of injured victims, including those who have suffered injury at the hands of negligent operators of automobiles and trucks.
+This article is intended to remind those who fail to keep these dangers in mind to properly clean the ice and snow off of their vehicles before setting out on the road.
+Unfortunately, many drivers will not heed this advice.
+At Howie, Sacks & Henry we represent all manner of accident victims, including those who have suffered injury at the hands of negligent operators of automobiles and trucks.
 If you or a loved one have been the victim of an accident or injury as a result of ice or snow flying off of a vehicle, please contact Michael Henry at 416-361-0889 or by e-mail email@example.com.